RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 ## <a name="marketing"></a>Select Marketing Materials

 Apps in beta testing or production need a variety of marketing materials.
-These consist of the following (not all are required)
+These consist of the following:

 - Title
 - Subtitle